c86amik/spring-cloud-gcp-sql-storage-masterclass/README.md

 * [Google Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy#install) - Cloud SQL Proxy as required to connect with Cloud SQL locally
 * [Postman](https://www.postman.com/downloads/)

+### Steps to execute Google Cloud SDK
+* Install Google Cloud SDK
+* After successful installation open the Cloud SDK
+* Run the command as `gcloud auth application-default login`
+* It will open your default browser and authorize the google account that you have used in Google Cloud Console to configure the services
+* After that it will store the <strong>application_default_credentials.json</strong> file in your local drive.

 ### Steps to execute the DB Scripts
 Run the below scripts in any of the software either in MySQL Workbench or in SQLYog or in DBeaver